Privacy Virtual Cards

 • How card thefts are tracked

-• How to minimize the chances of online card fraud with virtual cards
+• How to minimize the chances of online credit card theft with virtual cards

 Someone Used Your Credit Card To Buy Online—Here’s How the Authorities Track Them

-Remote or card-not-present (CNP) fraud occurs when your credit card has been used online without your permission.
-Unlike in-person (or card-present) fraud, there is usually no witness or security camera footage to track or identify the person using the card, so finding the culprit can be significantly more challenging.
+Remote or card-not-present (CNP) fraud occurs when your stolen credit card is used online without your permission.
+Unlike in-person (or card-present) fraud, there is usually no witness or security camera footage to track or identify the person making unauthorized credit card transactions, so finding the culprit can be significantly more challenging.

-The first thing you must do once you spot a suspicious transaction is contact your bank.
-They will block the card to prevent further unauthorized charges and issue a replacement card.
-The procedure is different for fraudulent transactions resulting in the loss of exorbitant amounts of money—these cases are usually handled by bank investigators or law enforcement.
+The first thing you must do once you suspect someone stole your credit card number and used it is contact your bank.
+They will block the stolen credit card to prevent further unauthorized charges and issue a replacement card.
+The procedure is different for fraudulent transactions resulting in the loss of exorbitant amounts of money—these cases of online credit card theft are usually handled by bank investigators or law enforcement.
+You may also need to file a police report and monitor your credit reports for suspicious activity.

 The available methods of tracking CNP fraud require advanced technology and legal clearances.
 The authorities typically track fraudulent credit card transactions by: